biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 > ./scripts/scriptBiplotTSV.R -z 2 STSite demo_input/Test-Biplot.tsv

 ## scriptConvertBetweenBIOMAndPCL.py ##
 The script allows one to convert between PCL and BIOM file formats.
+ID and last metadata are optional information in the script call.
+These are used to dictate placement of certain key sample metadata in the PCL file.
+Typically, it is helpful to set the first row (or sample metadata) and the row which seperates the metadata from the measurements (indicated as last metadata) to specific metadata which are known to the user of the file.
+This aids in the consistent and reliable manipulation of these files.
+If the are not given, a guess will be made to the ID and last metadata, and the file can be modified later if needed.

+*** Please note under construction.
+BIOM to PCL currently available, the rest to come shortly. ***

 A. The minimal call to convert from BIOM file to a PCL file or visa versa.
 This call provides which metadata entry is the sample id and which is the last listed metadata in a pcl file before the data measurements.
 If there are no metadata and only a metadata id then -l is not required.

+> ./scripts/scriptConvertBetweenBIOMAndPCL.py demo_input/Test.pcl
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py demo_input/Test.biom

+B. Specifying ID and lastmetadata

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.biom

-The case where there are no metadata, just sample IDs
+C. The case where there are no metadata, just sample IDs

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID demo_input/Test_no_metadata.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID demo_input/Test_no_metadata.biom

-B. Although the output file name can be automatically generated, the output file name can be given if needed.
+D. Although the output file name can be automatically generated, the output file name can be given if needed.

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.biom CustomFileName.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.pcl CustomFileName.biom

-C. Indicate the use of a pcl file using a delimiter that is not tab or indicate the creation of a pcl file using a delimier that is not tab.
+E. Indicate the use of a pcl file using a delimiter that is not tab or indicate the creation of a pcl file using a delimier that is not tab.

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.biom